harleypig/tftut/README.md

 #  files  = local.files
 #}
 ```

 * terraform init && terraform fmt && terraform validate
 * terraform plan
   + show expected output

-## Using a yaml list of maps
+## tfmod requires a set of maps

-If that were the only format your yaml data would come in, we'd be done.
-However, yaml data can also come in the following format.

 The `tfmod` module is using `for_each` which expects either a set of objects
 or a set of maps.
 (Link confluence page here)

+The `tfmod` module is expecting a data structure that includes an attribute
+called `filename` which it will use as a key for the objects that were passed
+in.

-## A set of objects
+### A set of objects

 A set of objects is an array of simple strings.